clewisdavis/The-Joy-of-React/course-notes.md

 - AC's
 - 1. The shown list of items should be driven from React state.
 We can remove the placeholder foods, and start wtih an empty list.
 - 2. Submitting the form should add a new item to the list, and show it in the UI.
-- 3. When submitting the form, the text input should be reset, sot hat it's empty.
+- 3. When submitting the form, the text input should be reset, so that it's empty.
 This way, users can easily add multiple items without having to erase their previous entry.
 - 4. There should be no "key" warnings in the console.
 Ideally, you shouldn't use the index for the key.

 - Starter code